rafaelpossas/bayes_sim/README.md

 ```

 ### Running the demo
-1. Run the parameter_inference.ipynb in the root directory
+1. Run the pendulum_param_inference.py in the root directory for a simple example
-2. For more details of the functions in the notebook go to src/franka_param_inference.py